IoT-Hacking-101/website/content/_index.md

 					Wi-fi Security
 				</h5>
 				<p class="card-text text-muted">
-					A clean look to keep your user's attention to the content that matters: your documentation.
+					Learn how to protect your Wi-Fi network from hackers.
+Discover the best security practices and tools to keep your data safe.
 				</p>
 			</div>
 		</div>